RichardAns/CUDA-Programs/README.txt

 Additional directories are:

 bin:            Windows executables
-build:          A VS19 solution file to build the entire example set on Windows.
-The Widowws executables are placed in bin.
+build:          VS19 and VS22 solution files to build the entire example set on Windows.
 data:           Data for image processing examples.
 Chapter08/data: Data files for PET simulation and reconsuction.
 include:        Contains cx.h and other include files used by the examples.